Information Commons Policies

 Adaptive Technology Workstations

 The Information Commons provides four adaptive technology workstations.
-Priority use of the workstations shall be given to students with special adaptive technology needs who have registered with the Office of Accessibility and have received training on the use of the technology.
+Priority use of the workstations shall be given to students with special adaptive technology needs who have registered with the Student Disability Services and have received training on the use of the technology.
 If an adaptive workstation is required by a student with special needs, Information Commons staff will ask non-registered users to relocate to other computers.

 INSTRUCTIONAL AND ROOM POLICIES